Earthsong Explorers Forest School in Hickory, NC

 Every child is unique, so we encourage you to reach out and share your child’s specific needs.
 Together, we can explore our capacity to serve your family.

 Earthsong is designed as a drop-off program to support children’s independence and connection with peers.
-That said, we know every child develops at their own pace, and we don’t want to exclude families with little ones.

 We’re excited to be developing a unique offering for families: Parenting Workshops on Playwork—right in the forest, alongside your children.